suurjaak/grepros/README.md

 Any number of patterns can be specified, message matches if all patterns find a match.
 If no patterns are given, any message matches.

-Match messages containing any of the words:
+Match messages containing all of the words:

     cpu memory speed